CesiumGS/3d-tiles/TileFormats/PointCloud/README.md

 };
 ```

-## Batch table
+## Batch Table

-The _batch table_ contains application-specific metadata, indexable by `batchId`, that can be used for declarative styling and application-specific use cases such as populating a UI or issuing a REST API request.
+The _Batch Table_ contains application-specific metadata, indexable by `batchId`, that can be used for declarative styling and application-specific use cases such as populating a UI or issuing a REST API request.

-* If the `BATCH_ID` semantic is defined, the batch table stores metadata for each `batchId`, and the length of the batch table arrays will equal `BATCH_LENGTH`.
+* If the `BATCH_ID` semantic is defined, the Batch Table stores metadata for each `batchId`, and the length of the Batch Table arrays will equal `BATCH_LENGTH`.
-* If the `BATCH_ID` semantic is not defined, then the batch table stores per-point metadata, and the length of the batch table arrays will equal `POINTS_LENGTH`.
+* If the `BATCH_ID` semantic is not defined, then the Batch Table stores per-point metadata, and the length of the Batch Table arrays will equal `POINTS_LENGTH`.

 See the [Batch Table](../BatchTable/README.md) reference for more information.